Mohamed-s-negm/flower-dl-model/README.md

 Added predict method to use the models. lastly, I added a method to show the confusion matrix of the model after training.

 You can download the entire thing from github.
-Then, you download the models from the v1.0.v tag and then, use the main.py file.
+Then, you download the models from the v1.0.v tag and store them in a folder called models then, use the main.py file.
 Or, you can use the kaggle_lib and colab_model in google colab to create new models.

 lastly, to run the model, you can just run the run_model.bat file which will then run the main file without the need of opening the files in vscode.